ECON5504 Global Energy and Mineral Markets

 - Students are able to (1) explain the major forces shaping the evolution of mineral and energy markets; (2) use economic concepts to analyse the issues arising in these industries or to improve the presentations on issues relevant to these industries; and (3) present a written, logically sound and persuasive argument for a particular course of action for a business operating in the mineral or energy industries.

-- Typically this unit is assessed in the following ways: (1) class participation; (2) group assignment; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) class participation; (2) group assignment; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.